Best English Translations of the Bible

-The New English Translation of the Septuagint (NETS) is a modern translation of the Septuagint (LXX), that is the scriptures used by Greek-speaking Christians and Jews of antiquity.
-The NETS translators selected the best critical editions of the Septuagint, primarily the larger Göttingen Septuagint and used the New Revised Standard Version (NRSV) as the base text.
+The New English Translation of the Septuagint (NETS) is a modern translation of the Septuagint (LXX), which is the scriptures used by Greek-speaking Christians and Jews of antiquity.
+The NETS translators selected the best critical editions of the Septuagint, primarily the larger Göttingen Septuagint, and used the New Revised Standard Version (NRSV) as the base text.
 NETS translators sought to retain the NRSV to the extent that the Greek text directs or permits while also removing gender-inclusive language that was not warranted by the underlying source texts.
 It was hoped the relationship between the NETS and the NRSV would mirror the relationship between the LXX and its underlying Hebrew text, making it easy for readers to study the discrepancies between the two textual traditions without extensive study of the original languages.

 The Lexham English Septuagint (LES)

 The Lexham English Septuagint (LES) is a newer translation of the Septuagint beautifully typeset in a comfortable, single-column format.
 The LES provides a literal, readable, and transparent English edition for modern readers.
 Retaining the familiar forms of personal names and places, the LES gives readers the ability to read it alongside their favored English Bible.
 The LES maintains the meaning of the original text (Swete’s edition), making the Septuagint accessible to readers today.

 Holy Bible from the Ancient Eastern Text of the Aramaic Peshitta (Lamsa Bible)